The Gunston School

-1995 - 2011.
-During Sturtevant's time at Gunston, the school began its Bay Studies program devoted to hands-on learning within the surrounding Chesapeake Bay area.
-The school was led by Jeffrey Wordworth in the early 2000s until his death in 2009.
+In the later 90s, the school experienced a decline in admissions, reportedly due to the decline in demand for gender-based boarding schools.
+Gunston administration then made the decision in 1995 to rebrand as a coeducational day school.
+The Gunston Day School was led by Jeffrey Wordworth in the early 2000s until his death in 2009.
 During his time as Headmaster Woodworth, he oversaw the addition of a crew team, the renovation of Middleton House, and the implementation of an international recruitment effort.
 His assistant headmaster, Christie Grabis, served as Interim Headmaster from 2009-2010.
-In July 2010, John Lewis IV was installed as The Gunston School's 8th Headmaster.